Social Events and Gatherings

 Private Residences: Events in private residences with 30 or more students expected to be in attendance must be registered.

-Online Event Registration: Online Event registration forms must be submitted to the Office of Residential Life by noon on the Thursday before the event.
+Event Registration: Event registration forms are available in the Office of Residential Life.
+Forms must be completed by noon on Thursday before the event.
 Forms submitted after this deadline will be considered on a case-by-case basis.
-Event Registration Forms will be made available to all students on or before October 1, 2021.

 Event Hosts: All registered events are required to have an Event Host(s) (see below for Duties and Obligations Hosts).
 Hosts may face disciplinary action for Alcohol Policy violations that occur at parties they sponsor, and, under certain circumstances, may face criminal or civil proceedings.
 Individuals responsible for organizing or hosting an unregistered event may likewise be held responsible and liable for alcohol-related violations committed by their guests and face additional sanctions for failing to register the event.